RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 <!-- This allows enables faster/more (why) -->
 Profiling is a relatively quick process which can either provide you the peace of mind that your code is efficient, or highlight the performance bottleneck.
-Knowing the bottleneck allows you to optimise it (or more specifically request support in optimising it), potentially leading to significant speedups enabling faster research.
+There is limited benefit to optimising components that may only contribute a tiny proportion of the overall runtime.
+Identifying bottlenecks allows optimisation to be precise and efficient, potentially leading to significant speedups enabling faster research.
 In extreme cases, addressing bottlenecks has enabled programs to run hundreds or thousands of times faster!

 <!-- Increasingly, concern for green/eco compute and or cloud costs (why) -->
 Increasingly, particularly with relation to HPC, attention is being paid to the energy usage of software.
 Profiling your software will provide you the confidence that your software is an efficient use of resources.